Vegan in Tenerife – best vegan eats on the island

 The prices weren’t the cheapest and all this cost us about 35€, but it was a good portion for 2!
 They have another restaurant in Costa Adeje.

-3- Indian Restaurants in Golf Del Sur
+3- Other Indian Restaurants

 Haweli Indian Tandoori: North Indian fare – pretty basic stuff, nothing special.
 The quality of food reminded me of cheap budget restaurant type food back in India.. so not the best Indian food around.
 There were not many vegan Indian dishes on there other than some simple ones – we went with pulao, lentil soup and samosas.
 I actually liked the lentil soup.